IMsumitkumar/python-basics-QnA/Functions.md

 In summary, `__name__ == '__main__'` is a way to check whether the current script is being run directly or imported as a module.
 It's commonly used to determine whether certain code should be executed or not depending on how the script is being used.

-### What is the purpose of the "name" variable in a function?
+### Q: What is the purpose of the "name" variable in a function?

 In Python, the `name` variable is a built-in attribute of a function that holds the name of the function.